OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 Common errors
 ^^^^^^^^^^^^^
-Error: Issue connecting to chirpstacks PostgreSQL.
+Error: Issue connecting to Chirpstacks PostgreSQL.

 Fix:
 Goto os2iot-docker in your a terminal